ollbx/build-term.nvim/doc/src/lua.md

     -- `open()`.
     focus = true,

-    -- Overrides the corresponding setting in the from `opts.terminal`. window = ...,
+    -- Overrides the corresponding setting in `opts.terminal`. window = ...,
     on_init = ...
     on_focus = ...,